yuri-karpovich/slack-alert-from-bash-and-zabbix/README.md

 1. Install [Incoming Webhooks app](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) to your channel in Slack
     1. After installation you will get a webhook URL.
 You will need it later
 2. Deploy `slack.sh` script to [AlertScripts](https://www.zabbix.com/documentation/3.4/manual/config/notifications/media/script) folder
+    > If you are using `Docker` you can install Zabbix from Docker Image: https://hub.docker.com/r/spoonest/zabbix-appliance-with-slack/
     1. By default the folder path is `/usr/local/share/zabbix/alertscripts`
-    2. Make sure that file is executable: `chmod +x slack.sh`
+    2. Make sure the script is executable: `chmod +x /path/to/slack.sh`
-    3. Make sure that `curl` is installed in your system: `which curl`
 3. Create new Media Type in Zabbix: **Administration** > **Media Types**
     - _Name_: `Slack`
     - _Type_: `Script`